494 Visa – Skilled Employer Sponsored Regional (Provisional) Subclass 494

 Benefits for 494 Visa Holder

-- Can apply for permanent residence without a second nomination stage, if eligible, through the subclass 191 visa (commences 16 November 2022).
+- Can apply for permanent residence without a second nomination stage, if eligible, through the subclass 191 visa.

 - Lower cost to employers with only one SAF levy stage for the subclass 494 nomination (compared to the two stages for the current subclass 482 to ENS subclass 186 permanent resident pathway).